Resources for Developing

 How can your family or friends identify the Spirit of God’s presence in you?
 What comes forth from your mouth, and what do you need to do so people will be astonished by your words?

-What do you need to get rid of in your life that blocks the Holy Spirit’s gifts from flowing through you?
+At this time in the Kick-Off Meeting, each person offers up to God a prayer for these things; this can be done silently, on paper, or shared aloud.
+Invite the participants to ponder these questions: What do you need to get rid of in your life that blocks the Holy Spirit’s gifts from flowing through you?
 Or what do you want to ask the Holy Spirit to give you that will help you become a better witness of the Gospel?
-At this time, each person offers up to God a prayer for these things; this can be done silently, on paper, or shared aloud.